Mega Monster Battle: Ultra Galaxy: Theme song

 Japanese R&B singer MISIA performs the film's theme song, with its music video featuring MISIA, Ultraman, Alien Baltan, Dada, Pigmon, and Alien Metron.
 The single is sold as both a standard edition containing just the CD single and a limited edition which includes the CD single and a gold-colored statuette of a caped Ultraman.
 The other tracks on the single are the remix "Hoshi no Yō ni...
 (Gomi's Ultra Legend Club Mix)" which includes Ultraman vocals and the song "ULTRA X'MAS".
 The song is also featured on her album Just Ballade while the remix is included on the album for the film's original soundtrack, score composed by Mike Verta.

 Reception

 The film earned $6.1 million at the Japanese box office.
 On Rotten Tomatoes, 81% on the positive rate.

 Video game

 A pinball game called Ultra Legend Pinball was released internationally for the iPhone and iPod Touch as an application in the App Store.
-The download for the application is free, but an in-app purchase of JP¥350/US$2.99/GB£1.79/€2,39 is required to play the full game (the "Free Version" is only a demo version).
+The download for the application is free, but an in-app purchase of ¥350/US$2.99/£1.79/€2,39 is required to play the full game (the "Free Version" is only a demo version).
 Also, there's a new Ultra Galaxy Legend Game release for Wii.